theo923/switchgit/README.md

 ## How to use

-use txt editor to open the bat file
+Use txt editor to open the bat file

-make changes for the following parameters:
+Make changes for the following parameters:

 PN=your personal user.name